-Hemp Oil Provides a Myriad of Health Benefits Without the High
+Hemp Extract Provides a Myriad of Health Benefits Without the High

 You’ve probably read or heard that most cannabinoids like CBD or CBG provide a range of health applications without any psychoactive effects on the brain.
 But have you ever asked yourself why these hemp compounds don’t cause those psychoactive effects?
 It’s a simple question, with a fairly complex answer.